before and after blog

 How I Lost 25kg in My 50s

+Weight loss in your 50s is possible – and I know because I lived it.
 During the pandemic, when I was 50, I had one of those conversations that only happen when the world slows down enough to force honesty.
 I was talking with my best friend, and like many people at the time, we were quietly evaluating our lives in the middle of a global crisis.

 On paper, things looked good.
 We both had grown-up children who were doing well.
 Loving husbands.
 Comfortable homes.
 Careers we had built over decades.
 Strong friendships.
 A life that, objectively, worked.

-And yet, beneath all of that, a question surfaced.
-What now?
-What’s next?
 When it was my turn to answer, something unexpected came out of me.
 Calm, quiet, and absolutely certain.
 I said, “I want to be fit.
 Really fit.”

 It surprised me how sure it sounded.
 It didn’t feel like a goal or a wish.
 It felt like a statement of truth from a part of me I hadn’t heard from in a long time.
 I had been adjusting and coping for years, and suddenly there it was.